Podcasts are quickly gaining in popularity. Find out which platforms and devices are best-suited to the medium.

 Smart speakers are practically designed for podcast listening.
 The specific process changes depending on the model of speaker you own.

-Google Home users have automatic access the list of podcasts available on the Google podcasts app.
+Google Home users have automatic access to the list of podcasts available on the Google podcasts app.
 To start playing one, you need only to ask.
 Try out some of these options:

 - “Hey Google, listen to ‘TED Talks Daily’”